 - The commercial enterprise may be a sole proprietorship, limited or general partnership, joint venture, corporation, business trust, or any other publicly or privately owned business.
 Non-commercial activities, such as owning a personal residence, do not apply.

 - An EB-5 Visa can be obtained without a regional center.
 The disadvantage is that the project must create 10 direct jobs.
-If done in conjunction with Guam Strategic Development Regional Center then the 10 jobs can be direct, indirect and induced.
+If done in conjunction with a regional center, then the 10 jobs can be direct, indirect and induced.

 - Multiple Investors are permissible, provided each Investor seeking a visa has invested the $500,000 required amount and created the required number of full-time positions.